sopra-group-05/Client/README.md

 ### Overall Ranking
+Once you're out of the game you can have a look at the overall ranking.
+This is where you can compare yourselve against all other user that created an account.
 Players can sort by Name, Score and other attributes by clicking on them.

 ![Ranking](illustrations/Ranking.png)

 ## Roadmap

-Here are two features that you, as a new member of our team, could contribute to this project!
+Here are three features that you, as a new member of our team, could contribute to this project!

 ### Adding custom Mystery-Word Cards